icopy-site/awesome/docs/awesome/free-for-dev.md

    * [uploadcare.com](https://uploadcare.com/hub/developers/) — Uploadcare provides media pipeline  with ultimate toolkit based on cutting-edge algorithms.
 All features are available for developers absolutely for free: File Uploading API and UI, Image CDN and Origin Services, Adaptive Delivery and Smart Compression.
    * [imagekit.io](https://imagekit.io) – Image CDN with automatic optimization, real-time transformation, and storage that you can integrate with existing setup in minutes.
 Free plan includes up to 20GB bandwidth per month.

 ## Design and UI

   * [Adobe XD](https://www.adobe.com/products/xd.html) - Wireframe & Prototyping tool similar to Sketch.
 Free plan covers: 1 active shared design spec, Adobe Fonts Free (limited set of fonts), 2GB of cloud storage.
   * [Mockplus iDoc](https://www.mockplus.com/idoc) - Mockplus iDoc is a powerful design collaboration & handoff tool.
 Free Plan includes 3 users and 5 projects with all features available.
   * [AllTheFreeStock](https://allthefreestock.com) - a curated list of free stock images, audio and videos.
+  * [Ant Design Landing Page](https://landing.ant.design/) - Ant Design Landing Page provides a template built by Ant Motion's motion components.
+It has a rich homepage template, downloads the template code package, and can be used quickly.
+You can also use the editor to quickly build your own dedicated page.
   * [BoxySVG](https://boxy-svg.com/app) — A free installable Web app for drawing SVGs and exporting in svg,png,jpeg an other formats.
   * [clevebrush.com](https://www.cleverbrush.com/) — Free Graphics Design / Photo Collage App, also they offer paid integration of it as component.
   * [cloudconvert.com](https://cloudconvert.com/) — Convert anything to anything.
 208 supported formats including videos to gif.